tonethar/IGME-235-Shared/sg/sg-1.md

 <hr>

 ## Chapter 2 - How the web works

-- *This chapter blah blah*
+This chapter take a high-level look at how the different parts of the web work together

 1. What is the *Internet*?

-1. Give 3 examples of how information is passed between computers on the Internet
+1. Give 3 examples of how information is passed between computers on the Internet (for example, the email protocols is one method)

 1. What is the *Web*?